VemburajYadav/DeepLearningLagrangainVortexDynamics/README.md

 - The `--ckpt_path` specifies the path to the checkpoint file to load weights from.
 For example `'../model/ckpt_vortexnet_2_inviscid.pytorch'`.

-- Alternatively to load the checkpoints, `-logs_dir` and `--load_weights_ex` arguments could be specified to directly load the best checkpoint file from a particular experiment.
+- Alternatively to load the checkpoints, `--logs_dir` and `--load_weights_ex` arguments could be specified to directly load the best checkpoint file from a particular experiment.

 - The `--save_dir` argument specifies the directory to save neural network outputs.
 A specific subdirectory corresponding to each data sample will be created to save the outputs.
 Default to